 Who Issues the License?

-Once you have identified the type of Illinois company license you require, the next step is to file the application for the license necessary.
+Once you have identified the type of Illinois company license you require, the next step is to file the application for the appropriate license.
 The license or business permit pertaining to your business is dependent on the type of business and will be issued by either the state licensing agency or city licensing agencies.

 In order to understand this process, let’s look at another example.